This is not the front page

 Credit: © Penn State is licensed under CC BY-NC-SA 4.0

 MATSE 400: Crystal Chemistry requires students to build complex 3D models of crystals.
 In a traditional lab situation, the instructor walks around the room to assist the students while they build the 3D models.
 The video above provides the online students an opportunity to see the intricate details of the model building process.
-The student can access a specific segment of the video by clicking on a piece of text in the Kaltura transcript window.

 Using the Lightboard for an Exam Review Session with Complicated Mathematical Problems